 3. Faculty Advisors Security Council Simulation: NHSMUN put on a Security Council simulation for the faculty advisors.
 Many faculty advisors never had the chance to do Model UN as students, and this was one of the few opportunities to experience what their students go through.

 4. Relevant keynote speaker: Michael Trainer, the founder of Global Citizen Festival, spoke about how young people can take action and share his own story about starting this festival that brought together social good with music.
 He entertainingly shared his biggest lessons, including dreaming big to build support, have a resonating story, innovate through technology, build trust and emotional responses, lead through giving and adding value, and being authentic and embracing potential failure.
 I thought this advice was so much more relevant to the high school students than the typical keynote speaker who knows nothing about MUN and speaks about a specialized, non-relevant subject — and judging by how attentive the students were throughout the 45 minute talk, I think the students enjoyed it too.

-5. Students to Staff: I’m not exactly sure what the internal staff hashtag of #bluemoon refers to, but I definitely know that NHSMUN is one of the few conferences in the world where the vast majority of the staff were once students who attended the conference (I believe they mentioned somewhere from 80-90% of staff).
+5. Students to Staff: I definitely know that NHSMUN is one of the few conferences in the world where the vast majority of the staff were once students who attended the conference (I believe they mentioned somewhere from 80-90% of staff).
 In fact, there was a hard pitch to have high school seniors apply for next year’s staff.
 This students to staff pipeline ensures a consistent culture, shared experiences, and high quality chairing.